Jeremy-Tsai-310206-XJOSH/Isabel-Lifu-211207-XPrado/README.md

 - 🥇 I'm most experienced with Vector Calculus and Further Graphing Techniques!

 - 🌱 I’m currently learning how to prove all sorts of cool trigonometric identities using complex numbers in their polar form!
-I'm looking forward to learn how they can be manipulated to work in matrices!
+I'm looking forward to learn how they can be applied in matrices!
+- 🏆 If you have any questions you can't solve within the year 11 Specialist Mathematics curriculum for Queensland, ask [me](mailto:pradolifu@gmail.com) or Prado!

 <h3 align="center">School projects (For Mr Henley):</h3>
 <p>